-The Grace Awards, a reader driven awards and the most democratic awards in Christian fiction, now in its sixth year, is very proud to announce its 2015 WINNERS.
-This year we had an array of widely diverse judges (multi-published authors, traditionally published ones, indie authors, and avid readers).
+The Grace Awards, a reader driven awards and the most democratic awards in Christian fiction, now in its seventh year, is very proud to announce its 2016 WINNERS.
+This year we had an array of widely diverse judges.
+They are multi-published authors, traditionally published ones, indie authors, and avid readers.
 Our judges commented on how pleased they were with the high quality of the finalists chosen by readers this year.
 Several judging teams ‘complained’ they had trouble picking a winner because all three stories nominated were so good.
 This only serves to justify the faith we have in our Christian readers who nominate the finalists.
 That’s what the Grace Awards is all about.

 We’ve tried to use, if you will, a separation of powers in choosing our winners.
 Readers nominated (via email) the finalists in six categories.
 After the nominations were counted, finaling titles were given to our judging teams.
 From that point on there was no contact between the judging teams and the Chair of the Board, except for administrative issues.
 The teams independently picked winners.
 Each step in the process was removed and separated from the next step, to insure impartiality.

 We are thrilled that our winners showcase self-published works as well as titles from publishing houses, ebooks as well as paperbacks.
 Our aim is to be an egalitarian award, and we believe we’ve accomplished this.